The best hotels in Aswan

 Avoid the cluster of budget guesthouses near the train station on Sharia Abtal el-Tahrir's northern end. they're noisy from early morning and often charge rates that make the Nuba Nile or Hathor look like obvious upgrades.
 And skip the November 4 to November 10 window if you can: that's when Aswan festival activity peaks and hotel prices spike 40-50% across every category.

-Aswan's best neighborhoods
+Aswan's best hotel regions

 The Corniche el-Nil strip is where most first-timers land, and it's fine. but Elephantine Island is where you actually want to be.
 If the budget stretches, Abtal el-Tahrir's Old Cataract area is in a class of its own.